 5. Ride horses on the seashore

 Unlike the teacups, this is one ride the kids will never forget.
 Hatteras Island Horseback Riding and Lighthouse Horse Rides take riders of all ages and skill levels (read: no experience is fine) out on calm, beginner-friendly, tame steeds for easy rides in the surf.
 You won’t get too wet, but your feet might get splashed — consider going barefoot.
-If a horse-drawn cart and staying dry sounds more your speed, Lighthouse Horse Rides offers this quirky experience as well.

 First time staying on The OBX?
 We’ve got you covered.